Updated: Oct 3

 While exploring Amman keep in mind that both Mt.
 Nebo and Jerash, two sites I absolutely recommend, are both easy day trips by car from the city.

 Visit the Jerash Archaeological site about an hour's drive from Amman.
-This site offers up some of the best preserved Roman ruins in the world and is a great stop for history buffs, photographers, or those looking for an easy hike/walk after the more punishing hikes at Petra.
+This site offers up some of the best-preserved Roman ruins in the world and is a great stop for history buffs, photographers, or those looking for an easy hike/walk after the more punishing hikes at Petra.
 In fact, Jerash is my favorite site in all of Jordan, it even tops Petra in my mind.
 It's easier to access, less crowded, and in the spring and fall surrounded by rolling green hillsides that you'd never expect in a desertous country like Jordan.
 Be sure to stop at Lebanese Um Khalil along the way, a fine dining restaurant on the hillside close to the ruins that offers up impeccable food and service.

 Explore Mt.
 Nebo.
 While small, the stunning vista where Moses is believed to have seen the Promised Land provides a panorama view of Jericho and Jerusalem (on clear days).
 The site houses the Moses Memorial Church, a gorgeous church with stunning ancient mosaics that evoked audible gasps from every single visitor I took there.

-As you can probably tell from the length of this post, I thoroughly enjoyed my time living in Jordan.
+I thoroughly enjoyed my time living in Jordan.
 Amman is an underrated capital city home to an incredible array of adventures, only a few of which I've documented here.
 While Petra and Wadi Rum are absolutely worth exploring, don't forget to budget a few extra days for the pleasures of Amman!